Substance Abuse Screenings and/or Assessments

 The Substance Abuse Subtle Screening Inventory (SASSI)

 The SASSI institute developed the Substance Abuse Subtle Screening Inventory (SASSI), which is a brief, easily administered psychological questionnaire.
 This questionnaire is available in both adult and adolescent versions, as well as versions for diverse cultures, including those with disabilities & vocational rehabilitation.
 As part of the assessment, the student will respond to the SASSI questionnaire.
-As a result, the student’s responses provide the information to estimate the probability to have a substance use disorder.
+As a result, the student’s responses provide the information to estimate the probability of having a substance use disorder.
 The SASSI can identify people who may have a Substance Use Disorder with a high degree of accuracy – even when someone is reluctant to self-disclose.

 The American Society of Addiction Medicine (ASAM) Screening Criteria